tvang1/TLoD-Assets-Manager/README.md

 A tool designed to efficiently work with TLoD Models, Textures and in a future Sounds/Audio files.

-At this very moment BETA Version 0.1, the idea about this tool is not only converting models/animations/textures, but also in a future help to modding community to easily grouping and sorting their installed Visual and Audio mods!.
-For BETA 0.2, Preview of Models/Animations and Textures in real time.
+At this very moment BETA Version 0.2, the idea about this tool is not only converting models/animations/textures, but also in a future help to modding community to easily grouping and sorting their installed Visual and Audio mods!.
+For BETA 0.5 (yeah I re-formulate this, sorry but I was very positive in reaching this goal way before), Preview of Models/Animations and Textures in real time.

-Since this tool realies heavily in [Severed Chains](https://github.com/Legend-of-Dragoon-Modding/Severed-Chains), i strongly recommend install it and run it (at least once) to get files properly deployed.
+Since this tool relies heavily in [Severed Chains](https://github.com/Legend-of-Dragoon-Modding/Severed-Chains), strongly recommend install it and run it (at least once) to get files properly deployed.

 Also this tool came with a lot of news!.
 - Changed support for 3D converted files into glTF 2.0, file format.
 Since Blender 4.0+ it's moving Collada DAE Files support into Legacy.
 This change also help us to store easily in the same file all the Animations from a converted model.